6th National Congress of the Communist Party of Vietnam: District and provincial congresses and conferences

 The Cuu Long conference held between 6 and 10 October was the first provincial-level conference to be held.
 By 22 October, 21 provinces had held provincial-level party conferences.
 The central party leadership faced less criticism on the draft Political Report and socio-economic policies from the provincial-level conferences than by district-level conferences.
 The provincial-level conferences criticized central policies less and were evasive about critical issues.
 However, the provincial-level conferences were not completely dormant and scored some minor victories, such as reducing the average age needed to join an executive committee and they adopted a more flexible and efficient mode of planning and organization.
 As during the district-level conferences, there were certain convocations which attracted attention; the An Giang Party Committee criticized past economic performance, while the Ha Son Binh Congress criticized the irrational management of provincial economic affairs.
 While these committees criticized past policies or well-known deficiencies, none of them criticized the policies of the central party leadership.

 General Secretary Trường Chinh in a speech to the Hồ Chí Minh City Party Organization admitted to "serious shortcomings and mistakes" by the central party leaders in economic leadership, and criticized the imposition of a superstructure on Vietnam's current conditions.
 Trường Chinh endorsed the program of the 8th plenum of the 5th Central Committee and "new economic concepts", but told the attendees that the 5th Politburo had undertaken a systematic assessment of economic policies, which included the continuation of a mixed economy, the acceptance of private ownership for the foreseeable future, the need to end bureaucratic centralism, and the need for decentralization in economic decision-making.
 In his speech to the 4th Congress of the Hồ Chí Minh City Party Organization, Nguyễn Văn Linh, a member of the 5th Politburo and 5th Secretariat, endorsed the platforms of 6th, 7th and 8th plenums of the 5th Central Committee while supporting the conclusion reached at the 10th plenum of the 5th Central Committee.
 He emphasized several Politburo directives.
 Phạm Hùng, the Minister of Interior, in his speech to the Cuu Long Provincial Congress said that the reintroduction of the market economy and the renewed acceptance of private ownership would not hurt Vietnam's socialist transformation.
 To secure Vietnam's socialist credentials, the state would remain dominant to protect Vietnam from the uncontrolled free market.
 The 11th plenum (17–25 November 1986), the last plenum before the 6th Congress, endorsed the platform for the congress.

 The Congress

-The 6th National Congress was convened on 15 December 1986 and lasted until 18 December.
-The Congress reaffirmed its commitment to the reform program of the 8th plenum of the 5th Central Committee, and issued five points;
+The 6th National Congress, convened from 15 to 18 December 1986, reaffirmed its commitment to the reform program of the 8th plenum of the 5th Central Committee, and issued five points;